Acupuncture Treatment - What Happens?

-Acupuncture can correct the flow of qi, and stimulate the body’s own healing response, by inserting needles into specific points on the body which have powerful therapeutic effects.
+Acupuncture can correct the flow and balance of qi, stimulating your body’s healing response.
+This is done by inserting needles into specific points on the body’s surface which have powerful therapeutic effects.
 The needles are left in for 10 to 20 minutes.

 Do you give advice?